On the drive up

 Mount Desert Island and Acadia

 The bulk of Acadia National Park is on Mount Desert Island (MDI).
 There are two ways to get there, by ferry out of Winter Harbor or driving (which takes about 35-45 minutes).
 I’m not an expert on this area but it’s worth a visit.
 Bar Harbor is the area where you will find lots of shopping and dining.
 There is a nightlife (by Maine standards).
 There is a self guided walking tour you can take through the town called Museum in the Streets, and I recommend it.
 It will take you along the Shore Path to see some of the original homes in the area.
-One of the stops is Bar Island, and during low tide, you can actually walk across to a little island that is otherwise inaccessible.
+On one of the stops, during low tide, you can actually walk across to a little island that is otherwise inaccessible.
 Just be sure to get back before the tide comes in!

 There is an airport in Bar Harbor and they offer both bi-plane and glider rides.
 I know people who have done both and they say it is an awesome experience.
 Most of the whale watching and Puffin trips leave out of Bar Harbor.
 Most of the time you will need reservations but be sure to ask about their cancellation policies.